Inferara/inference-language-spec/expressions.md

 }
 ```

-## 8 Array index access
+## 8 Array Index Access

 ### Description

 Array index access is an expression that allows you to access the elements of an array.
-The syntax for array index access is the square brackets (`[]`) followed by the index of the element.
+The syntax for array index access is square brackets (`[]`) enclosing the index of the element.

 ### Examples